What is Mesothelioma?

 Many of the victims and families whose lives have been affected by asbestos exposure, mesothelioma or other asbestos-related diseases often do not know whether pursuing legal action is possible or worthwhile.
 Our legal team has met and worked with families from different backgrounds, and are able to investigate the source of asbestos exposure in cases where it may have occurred decades prior.

-The experienced lawyers at the Law Offices of Peter Angelos, P.C. can help you to understand your legal rights if you or a family member has been diagnosed with mesothelioma.
+The experienced lawyers at the Peter Angelos Law can help you to understand your legal rights if you or a family member has been diagnosed with mesothelioma.

-The Law Offices of Peter Angelos, P.C. has been Maryland’s leading mesothelioma and asbestos victims law firm for over 50 years.
-Our attorneys have recovered substantial compensation on behalf of thousands of working men, women, and families affected by this disease - and we're prepared to fight for you.
+Peter Angelos Law has been Maryland’s leading mesothelioma and asbestos victims law firm for over 50 years.
+Our attorneys have recovered substantial compensation on behalf of thousands of working men, women, and families affected by this disease – and we’re prepared to fight for you.